Ebdruplab/ebdruplab.github.io/content/posts/01-ansible/ansible-best-practices/ansible-best-practices.md

 # Ansible Practices and help
 This file should provide you with help on how to use my Ansible init scripts.
 Also I will provide you with info on my best practices, knowhows and nice to have stuff.
 On your automation journey.

+## Ansible Helpers

+### Playbook Execution order

+Execution order is:

+1. pre_tasks
+2. roles
+3. tasks
+4. post_tasks

+A playbook file can be composed of one or more `plays`.

 ## Ansible Repository Initialization Guide

 This guide provides detailed instructions on how to use the `initialize_ansible_repo.sh` script to set up a new Ansible repository with a predefined directory structure and configuration.
 It also includes guidelines for developing within the playbook.